-53 Customers report that the quality of repairs is not always to a good standard.
+Customers report that the quality of repairs is not always to a good standard.
 Ensure the SLA between us and partners is clear and known.
 Consider including information online about the expected quality of repairs, what qualifies for a repair and what repairs we will/will not make, e.g. why we only fill in a large pothole when there are other smaller potholes within the immediate area.
 This will help to better manage customer's expectations and will be information the contact centre and the service can refer customers to.
 Refined 04-Nov: Understand the current performance standards are for the service, how these are raised and reported on.
 Do customers know these standards, how does this feed into the contractual agreements with Contractors and managed.
 Do we need to make this data visible and transparent, what is the mechanism of reporting defect quality issues?
 Opportunity to offer a commercial service offering through our suppliers/contractors to offer an enhanced service.
-Update 12-Dec : Being taken forward as a performance measure discussion with the service provider and ensure repairs are conducted by contractors in a timely way; quality of responses reviewed to ensure they are meaningful and in plain language - how the data is managed and fed back to contractors and customers; providing visibility of the standard of performance.
+Update 12-Dec: Being taken forward as a performance measure discussion with the service provider and ensure repairs are conducted by contractors in a timely way; quality of responses reviewed to ensure they are meaningful and in plain language - how the data is managed and fed back to contractors and customers; providing visibility of the standard of performance.
 Member example to be provided as to where the system hasn't worked - stewards are not engineers they are customer service/engagement experts - test the process.
 Status Update 07-July: As referenced under the update against insight / recommendation 44, there is an ongoing piece of work to analyse the root cause of complaints which is due to be completed by the end of August 2023.
-This root cause analysis will feed into the Highways Customer Improvement Plan also referenced which is due to the data stisfaction is not currently being measured but this will be possible with the updated technology solution which means the service will no longer be dependant on the contractor agreeing to provide information back to BCC, Member examples have been provided whe Medium Inflight by Service, Programme to advise ---- -- -- -------- ---
+This root cause analysis will feed into the Highways Customer Improvement Plan also referenced which is due to be drafted by end of September 2023.
+This more pertinent information is also being fed back to contractors who are receptive to the messages that are being received.
+End to end satisfaction is not currently being measured but this will be possible with the updated technol Medium Inflight by Service, Programme to advise